-Welcome to The Student Wordsmith: the home of online writing and publishing presence for budding creatives, set up by emerging writer Sophie-Louise Hyde.
+Welcome to The Student Wordsmith: an online writing and publishing platform for budding creatives, set up by emerging poet and Creative Writing tutor, Sophie-Louise Hyde, in April 2013.

-If you are a writer of poetry, artist or photographer, or even into design and typography, then The Student Wordsmith is the place to have your work noticed.
+If you are a creative writer, artist, photographer, designer or typographer, The Student Wordsmith is the place to have your work noticed.

 Back Our Writer, Ellie, and My Mr Keats on Unbound!